finnhodgkin/learn-phoenix-todo-example/README.md

 ### Authenticate the session for every request

-Although the session is saved for logged in users, no check is being made against registererd users in the database (no actual authentication as of yet).
+Although the session is saved for logged in users, no check is being made against previously registerered users in the database (so no actual authentication as of yet).

 To fix this we'll add a module plug to the router.
 Plugs are pretty central to Phoenix -